 Timing belt systems are popular in linear motion because they are low cost and support applications requiring high acceleration and velocity over long lengths.
 They are sometimes chosen over screws to increase system length or reduce total installed cost.
-See our Synchronous / Timing Belts page.
+See our Timing Belts page.

 Chains and Cables